12 Decluttering Myths You Can Stop Believing

 2. Why declutter when it just gets messy again?

-3. No one in my family cares about decluttering.
+3. No one in my family cares about decluttering

 Let your family know the benefits of decluttering and you may be able to abolish this myth that they don’t care.
 Once everyone is on board with how decluttering improves the home environment, even if they didn’t care before, they will soon see the value of less clutter (i.e., easier to locate things like shoes, homework, car keys, less mess to move around, a more comfortable home).

-4. I don’t want to spend money on pricey containers to be organized.
+4. I don’t want to spend money on pricey containers to be organized

-This decluttering and organizing myth is perpetuated by the endless “perfection” pictures on social media and the like.
+This decluttering myth is perpetuated by the endless “perfection” pictures on social media and the like.
 The truth is you do not need fancy new organizers like those you see in magazines and social media reels – you can use what you have around the house.

-5. It has to look perfect or why bother.
+5. It has to look perfect or why bother

 This is one of the biggest decluttering myths out there.
 Similar to the myth above, there is no need for perfection.
-This is about attainability and sustainability – not a Pinterest or Instagram-worthy pantry, living room or closet.
+This is about attainability and sustainability – not a Pinterest or Instagram-worthy pantry, living room or closet of clothesProgress is much more important and realistic.
+You just want a decluttered, organized home to keep the daily flow and function running as smoothly as possible, not a home where you must maintain too high a standard.

-6. I’m not naturally organized so my home never will be.
+6. I’m not naturally organized so my home never will be

 It’s true not everyone is naturally organized, but that doesn’t mean you can’t be.
 You can follow simple daily practices to keep your home decluttered and organized without putting in place hard-to-follow rules.
 Organizing looks different for everyone, there is no one right way to do it.
 You can find a way to keep your home tidy and in place without being an organization guru.

-8. Getting rid of things I spent money on is wasteful.
+8. Getting rid of things I spent money on is wasteful

-Certainly no one wants to waste money.
+No one wants to waste money.
 So its understandable that once you buy something you feel like you must use it or keep it, otherwise it was a waste.

 Remember, at this point the purchase is done (unless it’s a returnable item) so there is no need to regret a past decision.
-It is better to move forward and get rid of something that doesn’t work for you as it frees up mental and physical space which is valuable as well.
+It is better to move forward and get rid of something that doesn’t work for you, as it frees up mental and physical space which is valuable as well.
 Money is not the only valuable commodity in life.

-9. I’m sure I’ll use it one day, so I’m holding on to it for a “rainy day.”
+9. I’m sure I’ll use it one day, so I’m holding on to it for a “rainy day”

 How long have you been waiting for that “rainy day?”
 If you have been saying this to yourself for a while and said item still goes unused, this is clearly a decluttering myth.
 Generally six to twelve months is plenty of time to see if an item is useful, as it gives you a full year of opportunities to use it.